Omnistic/ZOS-API_Stock-Lens-Matching-With-Reverse/README.md

 From here on, results start to diverge quite a bit, and I will try to discuss why I think it is.

 For this example, running the standard SLM tool gives five EDMUND OPTICS lenses for a best MF value of 0.008729.
 However, running the ZOS-API SLM tool with Reverse = False returns different vendors, the best being 34-6148 from EALING with a MF value of 0.002316.
 This is already lower than the standard tool.
 I don't have an explanation for this, but I have a feeling it could have to do with the definition of EPD for a lens.
 In my case, I used twice the largest clear semi-diameter of the lens to be matched, but proably OpticStudio uses something else.
-The strange thing is that 34-6148 is marked with an EPD = 11.43 in the lens catalog tool, which is well within tolerances.
+The strange thing is that 34-6148 is marked with an EPD = 11.43 (I don't know how this is calculated, or specified by the vendor) in the lens catalog tool, which is well within tolerances, and a clear semi-diameter of 6.35 (clear diameter = 12.7 mm).

 If Reverse = True, the ZOS-API tool gives the same results as above because the EALING lens is already in the correct orientation by default.

+### Petzval0.zmx
+This is the last example and it is taken from the sample file of nearly same name (without the 0).
+It is a lens composed of three cemented doublets.
+The last surface has a Marginal Ray Height solve.
+I used the following settings for both tools without air thickness compensation, except I allowed the Reverse = True for the ZOS-API:

+>Surfaces            : All
+>Vendors             : All
+>Show Matches        : 5
+>EFL Tolerance (%)   : 25
+>EPD Tolerance (%)   : 25
+>Nominal Criterion   : 0.830261

+The best standard combination is 43.476728, and the ZOS-API one is 24.499980.

+I sanity checked the best result of the ZOS-API to see if it made sense, and it seems to be ok in my opinion.
+I have attached this particular file (Petzval0_SLM_ZOSAPI.ZMX) with the sample files.